 Table of contents

-Many traditional hosting providers offer huge amounts of Storage, with the likes of 100s GB of data.
-This is a practice known as overselling, which is done to make the services seem better and larger than they are.
+Many traditional hosting providers offer vast amounts of Storage, with options such as 100s of GB of data.
+This is a practice known as overselling, which is used to make the services appear better and larger than they actually are.

-At Servebolt we don’t oversell.
+At Servebolt, we don’t oversell.
 Our storage solution is highly optimized for performance.
 We only use solid state disks (SSD) or NVME in a RAID 1 setup.
-This gives our customers extremely fast read/write performance, both for regular files and for databases.
-It also allows one drive to fail, and to be replaced, without any service disruption or performance loss.
+This provides our customers with high-speed read/write performance, both for regular files and databases.
+It also allows one drive to fail and be replaced without any service disruption or performance loss.

 Our hosting packages begin at 10GB, namely our Pro plan.
 These 10GB are more than enough for most of our customers and their websites and e-commerce sites.

-If you find yourself running out of storage, we have two options available.
+If you find yourself running out of storage, we offer two options.

 How to add storage

 The first one is the easiest.
-On the dashboard view of your Bolt, you’ll find the option to change the Plan or head over to the Plan & billing section.
+On the dashboard view of your Bolt, you’ll find the option to update your plan or head over to the Plan & Billing section.
 When you click on that button, you’ll find the options available for your plan.
-At the top, you’ll see the options to upgrade to a plan with more storage.
+There you’ll see the options to upgrade to a plan with more storage.
 The amount of storage you can use depends on the plan you’ve selected for your subscription.

-However, you can also add storage to your current plan via the Add-ons section.
+However, you can also add storage to your current plan via the “Active plan and addons” section on the Plan & billing page.

 Manage disk usage through SSH